Internal management of the trust funds by staff at SWIB has been a significant financial benefit to the WRS.

 According to CEM Benchmarking, an independent provider of objective benchmarking for public pension plans, pension funds with more internal management typically perform better on a net return basis over the long term.

 SWIB balances its use of internal active management with passive management.
 SWIB uses more passive management than other large public pension funds, according to CEM Benchmarking.
-Approximately 39% of WRS funds are managed passively.
+Approximately 51% of WRS funds are managed internally and 32% are managed passively.
 Passive management is effective for earning market returns at a lower cost.
-The combination of active internal management as well as passive management has helped contribute to adding an additional $759 million to the trust funds above market returns over the past five years, ending Dec.
-31, 2017.